To use amounts made available under the Troubled Assets Relief Program of the Secretary of the Treasury for relief for homeowners and neighborhoods.

 The bill’s titles are written by its sponsor.

 Sponsor and status

 Sponsor.
 Representative for Massachusetts's 4th congressional district.
 Democrat.

 Length: 8 pages

-This bill was introduced on June 26, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 26, 2009, in a previous session of Congress, but it did not receive a vote.

 Jun 26, 2009